-Parameter Description interface The port where you want to see the multicast group information.
-If you don't add this parameter, all multicast groups information on the port will be displayed. group-address The multicast group address to see.
-If you don't add this parameter, all multicast groups information on the router will be displayed. detail The router whether you want to see the multicast group information.
+Parameter Description interface The interface where you want to see the multicast group information.
+If you don't add this parameter, all multicast groups information on the interface will be displayed. group-address The multicast group address to see.
+If you don't add this parameter, all multicast groups information on the router will be displayed. detail T he router whether you want to see the multicast group information.

-Supervisor mode/global configuration mode/interface configuration mode.
+EXEC/Global configuration/Interface configuration.